 Exceptions to the two years rule are broadly categorized into two; Exceptions for applicants with strong ties to the United Kingdom and Exception for holders of special UK passports.

 1. Strong Ties to the United Kingdom:

 If you have strong ties to the United Kingdom you will be considered for entry even if you have ever spent more than two years outside the United Kingdom.
 The immigration rule provides that you will not lose your status as a holder of an Indefinite Leave to Remain (ILR) if you spend two years or more outside the UK because you have accompanied your spouse, civil partner or same-sex partner who is:

 For the Export Control Organization (ECO) to ascertain if you really have strong ties to the United Kingdom they will take into consideration the following factors:

 The more time you spend outside the United Kingdom over 2 years the harder it will be for you to be eligible for entry as a returning resident.
-On the other hand if you have resided for a longer time during your previous residence in the United Kingdom the probability of you getting an approval for entry into the UK will increase as long as you have not had a break during you stay which lasted for some years.
+On the other hand, if you have resided for a longer time during your previous residence in the United Kingdom the probability of you getting approval for entry into the UK will increase as long as you have not had a break during your stay which lasted for some years.

 Some specific situations might support your claim as a returning resident, they include: